 Domestic violence is a common criminal accusation, as many different actions could qualify as this crime in Arizona.
 Domestic violence can refer to physical, verbal, or emotional assaults or abuse, as well as neglect.
 The broad definition of the crime leads to many allegations and charges against innocent people.

 Unfortunately, once someone calls the police with a domestic violence complaint, that person can’t take the accusation back.
 Only the district attorney can dismiss charges.
 If you’re facing domestic violence charges in Arizona, you could be in serious trouble.
-Hiring a domestic violence attorney, however, can help you beat this type of criminal charge with a strong defense strategy.
+Hiring a domestic violence attorney in Glendale, however, can help you beat this type of criminal charge with a strong defense strategy.

 Don’t Incriminate Yourself